Sunday, May 16, 2021 — 10:15 p.m.

-Regarding COVID-19, as a league we will, of course, continue to support and strictly adhere to all town, state, and federal guidelines and decisions regarding necessary safety and health considerations — including providing hand sanitizer, alcohol wipes, practicing social distancing, wearing masks in the bench and other areas as mandated, etc. Additionally, each team has their own dedicated catcher’s mask.
+Regarding COVID-19, as a league we will, of course, continue to support and strictly adhere to all town, state, and federal guidelines and decisions regarding necessary safety and health considerations — including providing hand sanitizer, alcohol wipes, practicing social distancing, etc. Additionally, each team has their own dedicated catcher’s mask.

 John D. DeLuca, Jr. was the founding commissioner and driving force behind the Lynnfield Men’s Over-40 Softball League for many years of its early existence, as well as being a beloved member of the Green Team.
 It was his vision to establish a social-based sports endeavor, whereby a bunch of middle-aged guys could have the opportunity to get together outdoors one night a week during the nice weather, whack a ball around for a bit, have some fun, pretend they were athletes again, expand their friendships and network of contacts, and – as Billy Joel sang in “Piano Man” – forget about life for a while.